Community licence for carriage of passengers

 A Community licence is issued for 10 years, unless the applicant requires it for a shorter period.

-If there have been any changes in the data contained in the documents submitted for applying for a Community licence (e.g., when the transport manager changes, any changes in the contact information), then these need to be communicated in writing to the issuer of the Community licence within 28 days.
+If there have been any changes in the data contained in the documents submitted for applying for a Community licence (e.g., when the transport manager changes, any changes in the contact information), the issuer of the Community licence must be notified thereof in writing within 28 days.

 Should any data entered on a Community licence change (for example, the name or address of the enterprise), a new Community licence needs to be applied for.

-Suspension of a licence and termination of economic activities
+Suspension of the Community licence by the operator and termination of economic activities

-If an operator wishes to suspend the validity of or revoke a Community licence for a certain period, they need to submit a written application to the issuer of the Community licence.
+If the operator wishes to suspend the validity of a Community licence for a certain period or revoke it, they need to submit a written application to the issuer of the Community licence.

 - Upon the carrier’s own written application.

-- If the holder of the licence does not comply with the requirements established in § 35 or 37 of this Act or the transport manager does not comply with the requirements established in § 36 of this Act.
+- the holder of the licence or the transport manager does not comply with the established requirements;

 Supervision over whether the holder of a Community licence corresponds to the requirements imposed on them during the validity period of the document is exercised by the ERAA and the Ministry of Economic Affairs and Communications.